 Incoherent sources are the exact opposite of coherent sources.
-These type of sources emit light with frequency and there are random changes of phase between the photons.
+These types of sources emit light with frequency, and there are random changes in phase between the photons.

 Examples of incoherent sources include all conventional light sources.
-The transitions between energy levels in an atom is a completely random process.
-So we have no control over when an atom is going to lose energy in the form of radiation.
+The transitions between energy levels in an atom are a completely random process.
+So, we have no control over when an atom is going to lose energy in the form of radiation.

 The below figure shows the diagram of an incoherent wave.

 Interference is a phenomenon in which two waves superimpose to form a resultant wave which has greater, lower or the same amplitude.
-Interference are of types – constructive and destructive interference.
+Interference is of types – constructive and destructive.
 They result from the combination of waves that are interrelated or coherent with each other, either because they come from the same source or because they have the same or nearly the same frequency.

 Read more about it here: Interference of Waves

 Why Are Coherent Sources Essential for Observable Interference?

-Sometimes the phases are interfering at a such a high rate that our eye is not able to detect the simultaneous formation of fringes.
+Sometimes the phases interfere at such a high rate that our eyes are not able to detect the simultaneous formation of fringes.

 Applications of Coherence